-The co-working sector absorbed an immediate lockdown hit, particularly in central London.
-Rental values have since improved, initially in the wider market and ultimately in core office locations following the start of the back-to-the-office migration.
-The demand for flexible space will remain, and serviced offices have become an essential requirement for fledging businesses as well as a key part of the occupation strategy of larger occupiers needing flexibility and the ability to move staff quickly.
+Rental values in the co-working sector have improved as a result of the back-to-the-office migration.
+The demand for flexible space will remain, and serviced offices have become an essential requirement for fledgling businesses as well as a key part of the occupation strategy of larger occupiers needing flexibility and the ability to move staff quickly.
 In difficult times, businesses are having to trade higher rents for limited or no capital costs.
-The co-working sector has become an established part of the market, including through the development of sub-markets as operators have sought to establish niche appeal.
+Despite the continuing woes of WeWork, the co-working sector has become an established part of the market, including the development of sub-markets as operators have sought to establish niche appeal.
 The sector will continue to be driven by demand for good quality office space, available on flexible terms and in well-located, safe and sustainable office buildings with top facilities and state-of-the-art connectivity.

-The covid-19 pandemic has caused the UK population to rethink its relationship between home and work.
+There has been a recalibration of the relationship between home and work.
 For many, working from home has become the new normal.
-Rapid advances in technology mean that long commutes to and from the office have ceased to be an essential, and time-consuming, part of the working day.
-As the distinction between office and home life becomes increasingly blurred, workers and their employers, at least for the time being, have a choice as to where they live and work and the market is changing to reflect this.
+Rapid advances in technology mean that long commutes to and from the office have ceased to be an essential, and time-consuming. part of the working day.
+As the distinction between office and home life becomes increasingly blurred, workers and their employers, at least for the time being, have a choice as to where they work and live and the market has changed to reflect this.
 The property industry will need to monitor working practices closely as the balance between working from home and personal attendance at the office begins to settle.
 It is no longer possible simply to move to new offices and expect the workforce to follow: push has become pull.
-The focus is now very much on what employees want and their individual wellbeing, both in terms of new developments and the reinvention of existing space.
+The focus is now very much on what employees want and their individual well-being, both in terms of new developments and the reinvention of existing space.
 To a certain extent offices have also started to come to workers, with new schemes in Elephant and Castle, Brixton, Vauxhall and other less fashionable parts of London.
 A long-term commitment to social values and the local community is essential if these neighbourhood working schemes are to prove successful in the long term.
-Requirements on developers to provide affordable working or community space are becoming part of the planning process.
+Requirements on developers to provide affordable working or community space are becoming part of the planning process, in much the same way as the provision of affordable housing as an integral part of residential schemes.